ceritium/vimo/README.md

 ## Warning

-This engine is in a very early stage and the DSL and APIs could change, if you are interested on use it you can emailme: `ceritium@gmail.com`.
+This engine is in a very early stage and the DSL and APIs could change, if you are interested on use it you can email me: `ceritium@gmail.com`.

 ## Installation